-You may have heard of this quote by Francis of Assisi: “Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible.”
+You may have heard of this quote popularly attributed to Francis of Assisi: “Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible.”
 It’s a great way to look at how to be more productive.
 It’s not an instant process, but you’ll be amazed at how much you will achieve with gradual improvements.

 So, here are nine tips to help you improve productivity:

 Setting small goals is beneficial as you have achievable targets to reach every single day.
 The issue with most goals is that they are too big and take time to achieve.
 As such, it’s easy to slip into unproductivity as you feel like there’s lots of time to reach your goals.
 With small ones, you have things to focus on every day.
 By ticking off your small goals, you quickly increase productivity and make your way towards the larger goals.

 You can do this by making a list of daily goals every morning.
 These are the things you want to accomplish on that day.
 It narrows your focus, ensuring you know what tasks demand the most effort.
 For example, let’s say you’re writing a report.
 Set yourself a word count goal for that day.
 You will now work hard to reach the word count, and tick off this goal.

 2. Concentrate on one task at a time

 Splitting your time across multiple tasks can make you wildly unproductive.
 Instead, concentrate on one task at a time.
 Determine this based on the order of importance.
 What tasks take priority over others?
 Set aside a specific amount of time to focus on one particular task at a time, preventing distractions from all your other responsibilities.

 One smart idea is to dedicate an hour or two to a specific task in the morning, then another chunk to a different job in the afternoon, and so on.
 For instance, your mornings are devoted to your marketing strategy, and then afternoons, you focus on a separate task.